krishauser/Klampt/Python/docs/source/Manual-BuildingSource.rst

 RobotPose.
 Typing 'make [target]' will build the target.

-**Building Python bindings.** Once the Klamp't static library is built, the Python bindings in Klampt/Python/klampt can be built using "make python".
-To install the klampt module into your Python package, type "make python-install".
+**Building Python bindings.** Once the Klamp't static library is built, the Python bindings in Klampt/Python/klampt can be built and installed into your current Python environment using ``make python``.
+Or, to use another version of Python, you can change directory into Klampt/Python and use ``python3.x -m pip install .`` where ``python3.x`` is the specific Python executable that you want to use.

 IMPORTANT: You must set up Python to be able to find the shared library files for external dependencies.
 Otherwise, you will get errors